raamch/bigdata-docker-lab/README.md

 | `ambari` | `bigdatalab` | Standard user with sudo |
 | `root` | `ambariroot` | Root access |

+> ⚠️ **Educational Use Only** — All credentials above are intentional defaults for a lab environment.
+> Do **not** use these in any production system.
+They are shared here purely to help you get started.
+> 🔐 **Change your passwords after first login** — especially if this cluster is accessible outside your local machine.

 ---

 ## 💻 Connecting to Containers in Command Mode